 Request more info about the artwork

 In 2005, Liu Bolin’ first series “Hide in the city” presents a self-portrait of the artist immobile and covered with paint, blending in with a black decor, his studio, located in the district of artists razed by the Chinese government.
 A silent protest: Liu Bolin makes himself invisible to get noticed.
 Since then, he has created works combining photography, body art, optical art and living sculpture.
-This man-chameleon poses for hours in front of a wall, a landscape or a monument to blend in with the scenery – eyes closed, a silhouette barely visible – with the help of his painters-assistants, without any digital effects.
-At the end of the camouflage process, he stops the performance through photography.
+This man-chameleon poses for hours in front the backdrop of his choice to blend in with the scenery with the help of his painters-assistants, without any digital effects.
+At the end of the process, he stops the performance through photography.

 By first working in his native country and later including the entire world, he composes images that at first attract, then surprise and disturb, and finally imprint themselves on the memory.
 He uses a unique artistic form with a rare effectiveness that is perfectly in sync with the modern times.